gradualgames/ggvm/README.md

 special treatment.
 An example of this special treatment is in DushlanSoundtrackManager.java.
-When an intro is played, a listener is installed on nmi to poll the current song for when it is completed---and then the looping portion of the song, initialized when the intro was played, is started and the nmi listener removed.
+When an intro is played, a listener is installed on nmi to poll the current song for when it is completed.
+Then the looping portion of the song, initialized when the intro was played, is started and the nmi listener removed.